Azure/orkestra/CONTRIBUTING.md

 ### Running tests

-For a full set of instructions to run tests, follow the [Developer's Guide][dev-guide-tests].
+For a full set of instructions to run tests, follow the testing & debugging section of [Developer's Guide][dev-guide-tests].
 For some tips, you can run tests with the following `make` target.

 ```shell
 make clean && make dev && make test